werf/werf/docs/_includes/reference/cli/werf_plan.md

 {% else %}
 {% assign header = "###" %}
 {% endif %}
-Build and push images, then deploy application into Kubernetes.

-The result of converge command is an application deployed into Kubernetes for current git state.
-Command will create release and wait until all resources of the release will become ready.
+Prepare deploy plan and show how resources in a Kubernetes cluster would change on next deploy.

-Environment is a required param for the deploy by default, because it is needed to construct Helm Release name and Kubernetes Namespace.
+Environment is a required param by default, because it is needed to construct Helm Release name and Kubernetes Namespace.
 Either `--env` or `$WERF_ENV` should be specified for command.

 Read more info about Helm chart structure, Helm Release name, Kubernetes Namespace and how to change it: [https://werf.io/documentation/usage/deploy/environments.html]({{ "/usage/deploy/environments.html" | true_relative_url }})